w3f/General-Grants-Program/grants/speculative/bit_country.md

 We've observed it is a great way to let students/users get more involved in our community by giving them ownership through their contributions.
 (Since a bit country can be created off-chain first, this will provide a path way for classic internet users to onboard to decentralized web.)

 To further accelerate the engagement, we will build the 3D voxel world so that students/users can do more things and interact more with each other in that dimension.
-For instacnes, walk & chat, attend events in the 3D world or video meeting.
+For instances, walk & chat, attend events in the 3D world or video meeting.

 With the Substrate technology/decentralization, Bit.Country will become a popular place to nurture, manage and grow a community.